Su5eD/GregTech-Experimental/README.md

 ### Gallery

-Peek at some in-game images of GTE [here](https://gist.github.com/Su5eD/e1240f16335ec14d69d3eb671f588e2c).
+Check out in-game images of GTE [here](https://gist.github.com/Su5eD/e1240f16335ec14d69d3eb671f588e2c).

 ## Development Status
-GTE is currently in early development, which is split into 2 main phases - the first one consists of adding the base game mechanics and materials, and the second one involves adding all the machines.
-Progress can be tracked under the [Projects](https://github.com/Su5eD/GregTech-Experimental/projects) tab.
-If you have any questions, use Discussions or Discord.
+GTE is currently nearing a full release, with the vast majority of machines implemented.
+The last few remaining tasks are mainly code cleanup and bugfixes.
+Join our discord to keep up with the progress!

 ## Documentation
 All documentation is available on the [wiki](https://github.com/Su5eD/GregTech-Experimental/wiki)